Carlos Checa: 125cc, 250cc, 500cc & MotoGP World Championship

-He continued with the team until 1998, the year he suffered near fatal injuries with a crash at Donington Park's Craner Curves and was initially thought to have suffered only scrapes and bruises before complaining of pain.
+Checa continued with the team until 1998, the year he suffered near fatal injuries with a crash at Donington Park's Craner Curves and was initially thought to have suffered only scrapes and bruises before complaining of pain.
 Hours later he had lost his vision, needed emergency surgery to remove his spleen and was listed in critical condition.
 He fought back to ride that year, missing just one race, before racing for Yamaha as Max Biaggi's teammate on two-strokes and four-strokes.
 He nearly won many races but had a habit of crashing after taking the lead.
 One such race was at Rio de Janeiro in 2002 when he stalled on the starting line, then rode through the field to take the lead only to crash a corner later.